Save the Date for our Annual NAAF Patient Conference - Reaching New Summits Together - June 30 - July 2, 2023 in Denver, Colorado!

 The Alopecia Areata School Guide provides lesson plans, classroom strategies, tips for parents and teachers, facts about bullying, ideas for awareness projects, recommended readings, and so much more.

-Contact us if you would like help to engage school officials, explain why exceptions to the dress code should be made for children with alopecia areata, and why it’s wrong to punish them for covering their heads if that’s their choice.
+Contact us if you would like help.
+You can engage school officials and explain why children with alopecia areata should have exceptions to the dress code.
+They should not be punished for covering their heads if that’s their choice.

 We encourage parents and educators to contact NAAF to help make every school a safe place for students with alopecia areata – and safe for students with any form of autoimmune disease or skin disease or hair loss or emotional pain or perceivable difference.